 The Resolver Incident Management team employs industry-standard diagnosis procedures to drive resolution during business-impacting events.
 Staff operators in Canada provide 24 x 7 x 365 coverage to detect incidents and to manage the impact and resolution.

-All incidents are captured through a centralized ticketing system and then routed to the appropriate personnel for action.
+Incidents are captured through a centralized ticketing system and then routed to the appropriate personnel for action.
 Incidents are categorized to indicate business impact and urgency.

 AWS provides server instances that are easily deployed with high availability for a variety of offerings focused on flexible and scalable.
 AWS provides physical security as well as reliable bandwidth.
 Refer to the subservice organizations section for additional details.